tintash/nft-barter/README.md

 ## How NFT-Barter works

-NFT-Barter provides an easy-to-use functionality for it's users to swap their NFT with someone else's.
+NFT-Barter provides an easy-to-use functionality for it's users to swap their NFTs with someone else's.
+Users can mint their NFTs, swap their NFTs, and transfer FTs to contract.
+NFT-Barter keeps a ledger to maintain the balance for each address.
+The amount for the specified address is deducted and transferred to the other participant after the swap is successful.
 **mint(uint256  tokenId)**
 This function takes the `tokenId` as param.
 It associates the NFT id with the user that calls this function.
 **initiateFixedSwap(uint256  makerTokenId,uint256  takerTokenId,int152  valueDifference)**
  - `makerTokenId` denotes to the token id that is associated with the person creating the swap (or the owner of that purticular swap)
  - `takerTokenId` refers to the token, the owner wishes to swap with
- - `valueDifference` is the difference of value between the worth of both NFTs
+ - `valueDifference` is the difference of value between the worth of both NFTs.
+Negative valueDifference transfers the amount from maker to taker's account and vice versa for positive valueDifference, when taker accepts the swap.
+In case of zero valueDifference, no transaction will be made other than swapping the two tokens.

 Criteria to execute this function:
 - `makerTokenId` should be owned by the maker of this swap
 - `takerTokenId` should be owned by the taker of this swap

-`
-Note: This is a payable function.
-Negative valueDifference transfers the amount from maker to taker's account and vice versa for positive valueDifference when taker accepts the swap.
-In case for zero valueDifference, no transaction will be made other than swapping the two tokens.
-`

 **updateSwapValue(uint128  swapId, int152  valueDifference)**
 An update function to update the `valueDifference` of the specific swap.
 Criteria to execute this function:
-- Sender has to be the owner / maker of the swap
+- Sender has to be the owner of the swap
 - Swap should exist

-`
-Note: This is a payable function.
-In case of negative valueDifference, the difference is either credited into the owner's account or debited from the owner's account depending upon the difference in old and new value.
-`

 **updateSwapMakerToken(uint128  swapId, uint256  makerTokenId)**
 An update function to update the `makerTokenId` of the specific swap.
 Criteria to execute this function:
-- Sender has to be the owner / maker of the swap
+- Sender has to be the owner of the swap
 - Swap should exist
 - Token should be minted by maker

 **updateSwapTakerToken(uint128  swapId, uint256  takerTokenId)**
 An update function to update the `takerTokenId` of a swap.
 Criteria to execute this function:
-- Sender has to be the owner / maker of the swap
+- Sender has to be the owner of the swap
 - Swap should exist
 - Token should be minted by taker

 **acceptSwap(uint128  swapId, uint256  takerTokenId)**
 A function that ends the transaction in a successful manner.
-Notifying that both NFTs have been successfully transfered along with the amount stated in `valueDifference`.
+Notifying that both NFTs have been successfully swapped along with the amount stated in `valueDifference`.
 Criteria to execute this function:
 - Sender has to be the taker
 - Swap should exist